Quilt: Foundation piecing

 Foundation piecing is a sewing technique that allows maximum stability of the work as the piecing is created, minimizing the distorting effect of working with slender pieces or bias-cut pieces.
 In the most basic form of foundation piecing, a piece of paper is cut to the size of the desired block.
 For utility quilts, a sheet of newspaper was used.
 In modern foundation piecing, there are many commercially available foundation papers.
 A strip of fabric or a fabric scrap is sewn by machine to the foundation.
 The fabric is flipped back and pressed.
 The next piece of fabric is sewn through the initial piece and its foundation paper.
 Subsequent pieces are added sequentially.
 The block may be trimmed flush with the border of the foundation.
 After the blocks are sewn together, the paper is removed, unless the foundation is an acid-free material that will not damage the quilt over time.

+Intarsia

+Rarer and less well-known are quilts made by men in a military setting.
+They are made of broadcloth which is cut into elements abutting each other as intarsia and then over-sewn.
+Front and back of the work are in principle identical and the quilts reversible, except in cases where elements of appliqué, embroidery or trapunto have been added on the front, which is quite common in more elaborate or illustrative pieces.